 sailed from London for Cork at the end of March 1799.
-She departed Cork in
+In convoy with the Minerva

-the two ships parted company on 14th September.
+departed Cork on 24th August 1799, however the two ships parted company on 14th September.

-below was kept by Captain Hugh Reed's wife and published in the Asiatic Journal and Monthly Register for British India.
+Below is an extract from the Journal kept by Captain Hugh Reed's wife and published in the Asiatic Journal and Monthly Register for British India.

 The journal begins in June while the Friendship